jolocom/jolocom-lib/docs/interactionFlows.rst

     credRequest // The received request, used to set the 'nonce' and 'audience' field on the created response )

-In this case, it so happens that the credential we supplied happens to match what the service requested.
+The credential supplied above (conveniently) matches what the service requested.
-In order to ensure that we don't accidently provide credentials that do not correspond to the service requirements, we can use the following method to filter:
+To ensure that no credentials other than those corresponding to the service requirements are provided, the following method to filter can be used:

 .. code-block:: typescript